StructuralMike/MMMM/readme.md

   - If ganon (crystals + aga2) and not entrance, GT crystals is always <= ganon crystals
   - If fast ganon, and not entrance, GT crystals is always >= ganon crystals
   - Trinity won't roll by default

-  - If completionist, accessibility = locations and collectionrate counter is on
+collection_rate:
+  - Turned on if completionist, shopsanity, or any pottery

 mode:
   - If standard, boots hint is rolled, and insanity ER is off.